septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Frame ID</summary>

-  + `frame_id`: name of the ROS tf frame for the Rx, placed in the header of all published messages
+  + `frame_id`: name of the ROS tf frame for the Rx, placed in the header of published GNSS messages
     + In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     + default: `gnss`
   + `imu_frame_id`: name of the ROS tf frame for the IMU, placed in the header of published Imu message